 For most organizations — global enterprises, NGOs, universities, small businesses, and beyond — the traditional way of working just … isn’t really working.
 COVID aside, most meetings suffer from common problems like a weak agenda, low engagement, power struggles, or tenuous psychological safety that makes people less likely to contribute.
 A facilitator, especially when they’re an impartial third party, can solve all of these problems by fostering collaboration and creative thinking while keeping the meeting on track.

 Nevada put it this way:

 “Facilitation is the skill that's going to get us to the next level of consciousness.
 We don't need more power over; we need more co-creation and power with.
 Facilitation skills are leadership skills that each of us has to have to create the world we want to create … Facilitation is the skill of the future if we're going to keep living on this planet.”

 Prior to founding her own consultancy in 2008, Nevada Lane forged her own path in the consulting industry.
 She started her career in marketing before going back to school to get her masters in organization development in 2003.
 Two years later, she discovered graphic recording and visual facilitation.
 Inspired by the way visuals can get people energized and aligned in a way that words alone cannot, she started her journey as a visual facilitator.

 After consulting for global organizations for several years, Nevada decided it was time to found her own consultancy.
 That’s how Lane Change Consulting was born.
-For more than a decade, Nevada and her team have used visual methods to facilitate strategic workshops and coach business leaders at companies like Genentech, Target and Google, as well as nonprofits and universities.
-Today, Nevada also serves on the board of the International Forum of Visual Practitioners.
+For more than a decade, Nevada and her team have used visual methods to facilitate strategic workshops and coach business leaders at companies like Genentech, Target, and Google, as well as nonprofits and universities.

 What does it look like to own a consultancy?
 Prior to March 2020, a typical week in Nevada’s life might have gone something like this.